Building a business requires significant investment.

 For Louis Whitlow, owner of The Compound 256, it began with finding a strong software partner to set his business up for success.

 Athletes from youth to professional levels are traveling up to 2 hours to train at The Compound.
-When Louis was evaluating his technology, he knew a business management software was an integral part of expanding his business.
+When Louis was evaluating his technology, he knew a sports management software was an integral part of expanding his business.
 So, he needed a partner whose ability to scale and innovate aligned with those goals.

 This led Louis to Upper Hand.